US Foods (NYSE:USFD) Releases FY 2022 Earnings Guidance

-US Foods (NYSE:USFD – Get Rating) updated its FY 2022 earnings guidance on Thursday.
+US Foods (NYSE:USFD – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $1.80-$2.10 for the period, compared to the consensus estimate of $2.27.
 The company issued revenue guidance of -.

-A number of analysts recently weighed in on the stock.
-Truist Financial assumed coverage on shares of US Foods in a research note on Tuesday, February 1st.
-They set a buy rating and a $43.00 price target for the company.
-Credit Suisse Group increased their price target on shares of US Foods from $44.00 to $46.00 and gave the stock an outperform rating in a research note on Friday, February 18th.
-Morgan Stanley raised their target price on shares of US Foods from $41.00 to $42.00 and gave the stock an equal weight rating in a research note on Friday, April 22nd.
-Berenberg Bank initiated coverage on shares of US Foods in a research note on Wednesday.
-They issued a buy rating and a $53.00 target price for the company.
-Finally, Zacks Investment Research upgraded shares of US Foods from a sell rating to a hold rating in a research note on Wednesday, April 20th.
-Five equities research analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
-According to MarketBeat.com, the company has an average rating of Buy and a consensus target price of $42.73.
+US Foods (NYSE:USFD – Get Rating) last issued its quarterly earnings data on Thursday, May 12th.
+The company reported $0.36 earnings per share for the quarter, topping analysts’ consensus estimates of $0.17 by $0.19.
+US Foods had a net margin of 0.58% and a return on equity of 12.01%.
+The business had revenue of $7.80 billion during the quarter, compared to analysts’ expectations of $7.80 billion.
+During the same period last year, the company posted $0.12 EPS.
+The company’s revenue was up 23.9% on a year-over-year basis.
+As a group, research analysts anticipate that US Foods will post 2.08 earnings per share for the current fiscal year.

-In other news, Director Pietro Satriano sold 40,000 shares of the company’s stock in a transaction dated Wednesday, May 18th.
-The stock was sold at an average price of $33.33, for a total value of $1,333,200.00.
-Following the transaction, the director now owns 594,159 shares in the company, valued at approximately $19,803,319.47.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, Director Robert M. Dutkowsky bought 31,000 shares of the company’s stock in a transaction dated Monday, March 7th.
-The stock was acquired at an average price of $32.91 per share, for a total transaction of $1,020,210.00.
+In other US Foods news, Director Pietro Satriano sold 40,000 shares of the firm’s stock in a transaction that occurred on Wednesday, May 18th.
+The stock was sold at an average price of $33.33, for a total transaction of $1,333,200.00.
+Following the completion of the sale, the director now owns 594,159 shares in the company, valued at approximately $19,803,319.47.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, Director Robert M. Dutkowsky acquired 31,000 shares of the stock in a transaction on Monday, March 7th.
+The shares were acquired at an average price of $32.91 per share, with a total value of $1,020,210.00.
 The disclosure for this purchase can be found here.
-Insiders have bought 51,040 shares of company stock valued at $1,726,752 in the last 90 days.
+In the last quarter, insiders bought 51,040 shares of company stock valued at $1,726,752.
 Insiders own 1.00% of the company’s stock.

-Large investors have recently added to or reduced their stakes in the stock.
-Vanguard Group Inc. boosted its position in shares of US Foods by 0.9% in the first quarter.
-Vanguard Group Inc. now owns 18,841,409 shares of the company’s stock valued at $709,002,000 after acquiring an additional 167,929 shares during the period.
-BlackRock Inc. boosted its position in shares of US Foods by 1.1% in the fourth quarter.
-BlackRock Inc. now owns 8,583,406 shares of the company’s stock valued at $298,961,000 after acquiring an additional 91,106 shares during the period.
-State Street Corp boosted its position in shares of US Foods by 5.1% in the first quarter.
-State Street Corp now owns 3,458,075 shares of the company’s stock valued at $130,127,000 after acquiring an additional 167,651 shares during the period.
-Charles Schwab Investment Management Inc. boosted its position in shares of US Foods by 4.7% in the first quarter.
-Charles Schwab Investment Management Inc. now owns 1,511,373 shares of the company’s stock valued at $56,873,000 after acquiring an additional 67,595 shares during the period.
-Finally, Ensign Peak Advisors Inc boosted its position in shares of US Foods by 7.9% in the first quarter.
-Ensign Peak Advisors Inc now owns 1,261,402 shares of the company’s stock valued at $47,466,000 after acquiring an additional 92,211 shares during the period.
-Hedge funds and other institutional investors own 97.60% of the company’s stock.
+Institutional investors and hedge funds have recently modified their holdings of the company.
+Covestor Ltd lifted its position in shares of US Foods by 744.8% in the first quarter.
+Covestor Ltd now owns 1,639 shares of the company’s stock worth $62,000 after purchasing an additional 1,445 shares in the last quarter.
+Captrust Financial Advisors grew its stake in shares of US Foods by 29.9% during the first quarter.
+Captrust Financial Advisors now owns 2,144 shares of the company’s stock valued at $81,000 after purchasing an additional 493 shares during the last quarter.
+Metropolitan Life Insurance Co NY bought a new position in shares of US Foods during the fourth quarter worth $153,000.
+MetLife Investment Management LLC acquired a new stake in shares of US Foods during the first quarter worth $166,000.
+Finally, Advisory Services Network LLC acquired a new stake in shares of US Foods during the first quarter worth $206,000.
+Institutional investors own 97.60% of the company’s stock.

 US Foods Holding Corp., through its subsidiary, US Foods, Inc, markets and distributes fresh, frozen, and dry food and non-food products to foodservice customers in the United States.
 The company's customers include independently owned single and multi-unit restaurants, regional concepts, national restaurant chains, hospitals, nursing homes, hotels and motels, country clubs, government and military organizations, colleges and universities, and retail locations.